 Additionally, developers benefit from APIs seeing as they don't have to write extensive code.
 Instead, they extract the services and data they need for their applications from other external sources, which saves them time and energy.
 In turn, they can spend less time worrying about integrating functionality and more time developing a solid app that users will love.

-There are many types of application programming interface (API) out there that we use on a daily basis to perform a wide array of functions.
+There are many types of application programming interfaces (API) out there that we use on a daily basis to perform a wide array of functions.
 Some examples of frequently used APIs include:

 There are many bot accounts on websites like Twitter that automatically interact with these platforms.
 For example, Twitter's Netflix Bot automatically tweets about new Netflix content as soon as it's released, which lets users know when a new show or film is on the platform.